Tokyo Travel Guide

 Disclosure: TripGuidely may earn a commission if you book through some links on this page, at no extra cost to you.

-- Book major anchors first: skyline decks, Disney parks, teamLab, and high-demand themed attractions.
+- Book your key anchor first: skyline decks, Disney parks, teamLab, and major themed attractions shape the rest of the day.

 - Plan by district: one main area per half-day means less transit and more actual sightseeing.

-- Keep buffers: large stations, transfers, and queue times take longer than many first-time visitors expect.
+- Leave buffer time: large stations, transfers, and queues often take longer than expected.

 - Use weather logic: save indoor anchors like teamLab, Warner Bros.
 Studio Tour, and museums for weaker weather windows.

-- Do not overstack timed entries: one major timed attraction is often enough for a half-day in Tokyo.
+- Do not overload timed entries: one major timed attraction is often enough for a half-day in Tokyo.

 Best Times to Visit Key Tokyo Experiences